 - Thought from The Food Police: “You cannot be healthy at your current weight.
 The BMI is the ultimate tool to judge health.
 And unless you have a normal BMI, you simply cannot be healthy.
 Whenever you see someone living in a larger body, you know they are not healthy.

 - Where did this belief first enter my life?
 “I remember!
 It was my gym teacher in grade 4.
 I remember him saying that overweight people are not healthy.
 There was a kid in my class who was in a larger body and I remember him asking if he was healthy.
 The gym teacher responded that unless you have a normal BMI, that you can’t be healthy.”

 - Challenge the Food Police: “There actually are no reputable studies that back up this thinking.
 In fact, a lot of studies show that a “healthy” BMI is not where most people are truly healthy at!
 I choose to love & accept my body right now, I will focus on becoming my healthiest self, right now, at my current size!
-Weight stigma is far unhealthier then living in a larger body.
+Weight stigma and body shame is far unhealthier then living in a larger body.
 I choose to identify weight stigma in my life, and I choose to pursue health just the way I am!

 Learning how to challenge the food police can seem difficult to start.
 I often encourage my clients to keep a running note in their phone when they recognize food police beliefs or rules that run through their heads throughout the day.

 Then when they have time, they can work through their list, journaling or talking out these food police rules & beliefs.

 Eventually this exercise will feel like second nature to you!
 You will notice a food belief thought, immediately get curious around where the belief is from and move onto challenging and removing that belief or thought.